 - Has the senior revealed a loss of appetite, trouble with digesting food, or chewing or swallowing challenges?
 Has there been a decline in food consumption over the past several months as a result?

 - Has the older adult experienced a loss of weight over the past several months?
 Losing weight, particularly for those with a more sedentary way of life, can indicate that the person is not eating properly.

 - Does the senior have a problem with mobility?
 Being confined to the home can create nutritional challenges, as it is more problematic to get groceries or fix meals.

 - Has the older person been under psychological stress or experienced an acute disease in the past couple of months?

 - What is the older person’s body mass index (BMI)?
 A BMI of 18.5 or lower can suggest that the person is not eating enough, while a BMI of 30 or higher can signify obesity.

 If you determine through answering these questions that an older loved one might be experiencing problems with senior nutrition, it’s a good idea to consult with his or her doctor.
 San Diego Home Caregivers can also help improve health and wellbeing for older adults through services like:

 - Light housekeeping

 - And more

 Our San Diego Home Caregivers team is compassionate, background screened and available for as much or as little care as desired.
-You can get in touch with us online or call our care team at (619) 487-9000 to learn more about our home care in Carlsbad and the surrounding areas.
+You can get in touch with us online or call our care team at (619) 487-9000 to learn more about our La Jolla elder care and care throughout the surrounding areas.